Best Low Spread Forex Brokers

 Plus500: Trading forex via CFDs

 Plus500 have a slick, intuitive web and mobile platform with an excellent range of tools to trade in various asset classes via CFDs.
-In terms of fees, the commission-free trading and low non-trading fees make this forex broker highly competitive.
+In terms of fees, theno commissions, spreads and other fees apply and low non-trading fees make this forex broker highly competitive.

 For forex traders who conduct their trades on the move, the Plus 500 mobile app is compatible with most android devices and smartwatches.
 From here traders can access all the great functionality and in-depth analysis as well as execute trades and manage their trading accounts.
 There are also several risk management tools to help minimise losses.